Teatish/MQ2Collectible/README.md

 ```
 /collectible collected|need|both|help log|bazaar|console (optional: expansion|collection "name")

-${Collectible[id|name].Collected(optional)} returns true/false
+${Collectible["name"].Collected(optional)} returns true/false
 ```

 - Parameters must be ordered as shown.
 - The "name" must be enclosed with quotations.
 - Output to console requires the collection "name".
-- Output to console not provided for expansion due to potential overflow and clogging in general.
+- Output to console not provided for expansion option due to potential overflow and clogging in general.

 ### Alternate Parameters